CuBoulder/Documentation/docs/Tools/Drupal_Onboarding.md

 ### How is Drupal used at CU?

 Our sites use Drupal to allow users to create their own websites.
 We create new features for Drupal so our users can have the tools they need to create the content for their sites.
-For example, https://colorado.edu is built using Drupal.
+For example, https://colorado.edu is built using Drupal, on a framework we call Web Express

+### Web Express
+Developed and maintained by our team, Web Express is CU Boulder’s web publishing platform built on top of Drupal.
+Branded and accessible, it can be used by campus units, departments and groups to support content, marketing and communication goals and is provided as a campus service by Strategic Relations and Communications (SRC).
+It primarily consists of a custom CU-branded theme, 20 custom modules, an installation profile, and a custom entities module which is used to support configuration for custom nodes, blocks, layouts, settings and more.

 ---